 Participation in the New York City program does not fulfill the Global Perspectives general education requirement.

 Art 309: Art of New York (4 credits)

 This course explores art and art history through the resources and opportunities in New York City.
 Exploration of how art is made, how it reaches the public, and the process of its interpretation and display.
 The group will visit major museums, galleries, and auction houses to see various exhibitions.

 Theater 250: Theater of New York (4 credits)

-Contemporary theater in New York including traditional and experimental work, American plays, plays from the international repertoire.
-Attending and discussing productions.
-Meeting with playwrights, actors, directors, designers, and producers to investigate current trends in theatrical writing, production and criticism.
+This course examines contemporary theater in New York including traditional and experimental work, American plays, and plays from the international repertoire.
+The group will attend weekly theater performances, and a group discussion will take place after each performance.
+Students will also meet with playwrights, actors, directors, designers, and producers to investigate current trends in theatrical writing, production and criticism.